Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Experiments and Results

+The CCL waveforms utilized in the experiments were acquired from field operations in Sichuan Province, China, ensuring that the results are representative of actual downhole conditions.
+The dataset was partitioned into training and validation subsets using a 3:1 ratio based on the CCL logs, yielding 288 and 50 original waveform fragments, respectively.
+To mitigate the limitations (including funds) imposed by the restricted dataset size, a multiple sampling strategy was employed to augment the training set.
+The training and validation processes were conducted offline on a workstation using the PyTorch framework.

-The training set comprises three-quarters of the CCL signal waveforms, with the remaining quarter allocated to the test set.
-The models are trained with a batch size of 16 for 100 epochs utilizing cross-entropy loss (CE loss) with an adaptive moment estimation (Adam) optimizer, implemented in PyTorch.
-Key configurations (Cfgs.) are presented in Tables I and II.
+The models are trained with a batch size of 16 for 100 epochs utilizing cross-entropy loss (CE loss) with an adaptive moment estimation (Adam) optimizer.
+Key configurations (Cfgs.) are presented in Tables~\ref{tab1} and \ref{tab2}.
 The training progress and the optimal model performance for each configuration are illustrated in Fig.~\ref{fig4}.
-Additionally, a mild interference waveform and a moderate interference waveform are evaluated through model inference, post-processing, and statistical collar identification performance analysis.
-The results for precision, recall, and F1 score are tabulated in Tables~\ref{tab1} and \ref{tab2}.
+Additionally, model inference and post-processing were evaluated on two full-length waveforms characterized by mild and moderate interference, respectively.
+The mild interference waveform contains 52 collars with maximum depth of \SI{512.2}{\meter}, while the moderate interference waveform contains 77 collars with maximum depth of \SI{771.1}{\meter}.
+Crucially, the waveform fragments from these evaluation waveforms were excluded from the training set.
+The precision, recall, and F1 score results are tabulated in Tables~\ref{tab1} and \ref{tab2}, with the aggregated results for both waveforms are tabulated in Table~\ref{tab3}.